 Our marketing team have put their heads together to develop our top tips for the best ways of using emoji in your social media marketing campaign.

-Depending on your industry sector, you might find that using emojis is second nature and fits seamlessly into how your target audience expects your brand to act online.
-But there can be times when using emojis to convey your message is seen as poor taste or unprofessional.
+Depending on your industry sector, you might find that using emoji is second nature and fits seamlessly into how your target audience expects your brand to act online.
+But there can be times when using emoji to convey your message is seen as poor taste or unprofessional.
 For example, imagine looking for a serious service online, such as a bank or financial services, and finding a company that uses money bags (💰) or dollar faces (🤑) to tell you about their services or if you are looking for a funeral service to find them posting crying faces (😢) or small coffin emojis (⚰️).

 When you think about using them in your post (particularly if you offer serious services), ask yourself should I use an emoji here?
 Or is there a way that I could make my message come across as more trustworthy but still approachable?

 It’s important that you don’t replace words with emojis.
-This can cause confusion to anyone trying to read it, as they might not understand what the emoji means.
+This can cause confusion for anyone trying to read it, as they might not understand what the emoji means.
 Instead, it’s best to think, ‘how can I use this to highlight my copy and make it attractive to readers?’

 You should think of emoji as an extension of how you would normally talk.
 So, the amount of emojicons you use shouldn’t come across as forced – or that you’ve added an emoji for the sake of it.

 Think of how you would add emotion to what you are saying.
 For example, if you are happy, you’d smile.
 Emojis will help you translate this into text and give your post more personality.
 This shouldn’t feel forced, so only add in an emoji where it’s necessary.